 Program Information The Department of Agribusiness and Agricultural Economics offers graduate instruction leading to the M.Sc. and Ph.D. degrees.
 The Ph.D. program now is offered jointly with the Economics Department.
-The purpose of graduate training in Agribusiness and Agricultural Economics is to develop competence in solving real world problems relating to food production and marketing and the quality of rural life.
-The discipline of agricultural economics is problem oriented with the focus being on the application or adaptation of economic theory to resource utilization.
-Fields of Research Agricultural economists are concerned with managing labour, land, capital, equipment, and other resources in producing, marketing and distributing food (crops, livestock, etc.).
-Analysis of the impacts of sustainable development, agricultural trade and other public policies is a major focus of teaching, research and community service activities.
-Students undertaking graduate studies in Agribusiness and Agricultural Economics may specialize in one of the following fields: Marketing and Price Analysis; Production; Agribusiness Management; Natural Resources.
+The purpose of graduate training in Agribusiness and Agricultural Economics is to develop competence in solving real world problems relating to food production, policy, risk management, marketing, finance, international trade, resources, international development, agribusiness management, and the environment.
+Students undertaking graduate studies in Agribusiness and Agricultural Economics may specialize in one of the above areas of research.
 Research Facilities The department has excellent computer facilities, support staff and offices for graduate students.
-M.Sc. in Agribusiness and Agricultural Economics Admission Applicants must possess the equivalent of the B.Sc. degree in Agribusiness or an honours degree in Economics from the University of Manitoba, or any other degree which provides an equally strong basis for a graduate program in the department.
+M.Sc. in Agribusiness and Agricultural Economics Admission Applicants must possess the equivalent of the B.Sc. degree in Agribusiness or a four-year degree from the University of Manitoba, or any other degree which provides an equally strong basis for a graduate program in the department.
 If the applicant has deficiencies of more than 12 credit hours, a requirement may be to successfully complete a pre-Master's program before being admitted to a regular graduate program.
 Please contact the Department for details.
-The following courses, or their equivalents, are basic prerequisites to the graduate program and indicate the scope and level of training required for admission: 1) 136.168M Mathematical Science for Agricultural and Related Sciences or 136.130M Vector Geometry and Linear Algebra (or 013.129 or 013.146) and 136.150M Introduction to Calculus (or 013.129 or 013.139) - 2) Microeconomic Analysis 1 (018.270 Honours or 018.245 regular)) - 3) Macroeconomic Analysis 1 (018.280 Honours or 018.247 regular) - 4) Introduction to Econometrics (e.g. 061.308) The following courses are not a requirement, but may be recommended: Microeconomic Analysis 2 (018.370 Honours or 018.246 regular) Macroeconomic Analysis 2 (018.380 Honours or 018.248 regular) Intermediate Econometrics (e.g. 061.412) 018.604 Survey of Mathematical Topics for Economics is highly recommended, and will normally be taken in late summer/ early fall at the beginning of the Graduate program.
+The following courses, or their equivalents, are prerequisites to the graduate program and indicate the scope and level of training required for admission: - 1) 136.168M Mathematical Science for Agricultural and Related Sciences or - 136.130M Vector Geometry and Linear Algebra (or any equivalent course in linear algebra) - and 136.150M Introduction to Calculus (or any equivalent course in calculus) - 2) Microeconomic Analysis 1 (018.245 regular or 018.270 Honours) - 3) Macroeconomic Analysis 1 (018.247 regular or 018.280 Honours) - 4) Introduction to Econometrics (e.g. 061.308) The following courses are not a requirement, but may be recommended: Microeconomic Analysis 2 (018.246 regular or 018.370 Honours) Macroeconomic Analysis 2 (018.248 regular or 018.380 Honours) Intermediate Econometrics (e.g. 061.412) 018.604 Survey of Mathematical Topics for Economics is highly recommended, and will normally be taken in late summer/early fall at the beginning of the Graduate program.
 Application Deadlines The Department of Agribusiness and Agricultural Economics allows students to begin their M.Sc. program on either 1 September or 1 January.
 For admission for each of these start dates, Canadian and U.S. students should send their applications with complete supporting documents to the Department of Agribusiness and Agricultural Economics by June 1 or October 1 respectively.
 International students should send their applications with complete supporting documents to the Department of Agribusiness and Agricultural Economics by March 1 or July 1 respectively.
 Program Requirements Two programs of study are available: